miaisakovic/miaisakovic/README.md

 > Third-year Mathematics student at the University of Waterloo

-- 💻 Previous Software Development Intern at Brock Solutions and BlackBerry
+- 💻 Previous Software Development Intern at Brock Solutions <br>
+  and BlackBerry
 - 🌱 Currently learning computer vision
 - 📫 How to reach me: [Email](mailto:mia.isakovic@uwaterloo.ca) | [LinkedIn](https://www.linkedin.com/in/miaisakovic/)